Boogaloo movement: Other incidents

 In September 2020, federal prosecutors in Minnesota filed terrorism charges against Michael Robert Solomon, 30, of New Brighton, Minnesota, and Benjamin Ryan Teeter, 22, of Hampstead, North Carolina, both members of the Boogaloo Boys and a subgroup called the "Boojahideen."
 The pair had attempted to offer their services as "assets" and "mercenaries" to an undercover FBI agent they believed to be a senior member of Hamas.
 Both were indicted on one count of conspiring to provide, and attempting to provide material support to a designated foreign terrorist organization.
 The men discussed attacking various potential targets, including police, courthouses, government officials and monuments, and members of the media, and at points discussed the possibility of stealing weapons from National Guard armory or "assassinating" white supremacists while another person recorded it.
 Solomon and Teeter met with whom they believed to be a Hamas operative (actually an undercover informant) and provided the informant with five suppressors and a 3D-printed "auto sear" (device to convert semi-automatic rifles into fully automatic rifles.)
 Both Solomon and Teeter pleaded guilty.
 Solomon was sentenced to 36 months in prison followed by five years of supervised release.
 Teeter was sentenced to 48 months in prison followed by five years of supervised release.

 The Daily Beast observed in an article published on October 9, 2020, that four state and federal operations to arrest a total of sixteen individuals associated with the boogaloo movement had transpired over the previous seven days, including the arrests of the men involved in the plot to kidnap Michigan Governor Whitmer.
 They noted the uptick in arrests could be attributed to increased law enforcement attention on the movement, but that it could also be explained by increased criminal activity by boogaloo-affiliated people and groups.

-January 6 United States Capitol attack
+Participation in the January 6 United States Capitol attack

 Supporters of the boogaloo movement participated in the January 6, 2021, U.S. Capitol attack.
 Some wore emblematic gear or symbols.
 A follower said several groups under his command helped storm the Capitol, taking the opportunity to strike against the federal government.
 Rioters also echoed boogaloo themes and used related terminology to express their readiness for "the boogaloo".
 Steven Daniel Thurlow, 50, of St. Clair Shores, Michigan, a Boogaloo member who wore military-style gear with a "Boogaloo" patch before participating in the January 6 attack on the Capitol, pleaded guilty in May 2022 to storming the Capitol.

+A faction called the "Last Sons of Liberty" was specifically involved, with the group claiming participation on social media.
+Multiple members of the group were arrested.